FreeClimbAPI/nodejs-sdk/docs/source/percl/percl.rst

     Build a CreateConference PerCL command.

-    :actionUrl: {string} The URl to request once the conference is created.
+    :actionUrl: {string} The URL to request once the conference is created.
     :[options]: {object} Additional properties to include in the command.

     :returns: {{CreateConference}} An object representing a CreateConference command.